Tomatillo Chicken and White Bean Chili with Spiced Pepitas

 Tomatillo Chicken and White Bean Chili

-I used to make this with a jar of Tomatillo Salsa (Frontera is a good one!), but checked the label and realized there is added cane sugar.
+I used to make this with a jar of Tomatillo Salsa, but checked the label and realized there is added cane sugar.
 Since I’m doing a Whole Life Challenge for 6 weeks that recommends I eliminate sugar, I decided to make a quick tomatillo salsa from scratch instead.
 It is super easy and actually better than the one from the jar.
-Not only does it add a delightful tangy touch, it gives the chili a creamier texture which is what I always enjoy about classic chili.

 Prep Time: 8-10 minutes